neo-project/neo-express/docs/command-reference.md

 ## neoxp checkpoint

-The `checkpoint` command has a series of subcomands for managing the state of a Neo-Express blockchain.
+The `checkpoint` command has a series of subcommands for managing the state of a Neo-Express blockchain.
 In particular, allowing a blockchain to be reverted to a previous known state.
 While this is never something you would do on a production blockchain, the ability to revert changes to a Neo-Express blockchain enables a variety of debug and test scenarios.